BEng (Hons) Marine Engineering

 A potential international candidate from outside the UK and EU should secure sponsorship from a suitable shipping company that will be able to provide appropriate sea service as part of the cadetship programme.

-International students should also hold a formal International English Language Testing System (IELTS) certificate of at least 5.5, as a good knowledge of written and spoken technical English is required to commence the programme.
+International students should also hold a formal International English Language Testing System (IELTS) certificate of at least 6.0 overall and a minimum of 5.5 in each component, as a good knowledge of written and spoken technical English is required to commence the programme.